Winegrowers Supplies - Rootstocks for Grafted Vines

 Fercal 40/50 to 120

-Tolerant Weak to average Normal Tracing The most resistant to active limestone.
-Precocity and fruitfulness average.
+Tolerant Weak (to Medium) Normal Tracing The most resistant to active limestone.
+Fruitfulness average.
 High sensitivity to magnesium deficiency.

 Riparia Gloire